propfeds/wtworlds/readme.md

 A down-to-earth exploration data pack adding unique weapons (not anime), structures, and cultures (not anime).

 > There lie ancient lands, hung by a promise.
-> 'Til hearts turn weathered, on a thought of change.
+> 'Til hearts wither black, on new thoughts of change.